bjatkin/golf-engine/README.md

 ### TODO
 ---
-* Build out the readme so there is good documentation for the API
-* Change Cls to take a Col so we dont need to store a bg color (Update the README)
-* Create an example golang server for using this framework for playing games online
 * Add instructions for installing and playing the golf examples
 * Test the golf toolkit on a windows machine

-### DONE
----
-* Fix mouse transparency [x]
-* Clean up startup animation code [x]
-* Use all 8 colors on the loading animation to make the fading nicer [x]
-* Fix text alpha [x]
-* Show error on server automatic build in golf toolkit [x]
-* Test new map code [x]
-* chang the way the map code works so that it uses the new color atlas and works with the new sprite import code [x]
-* give X, Y coords on unknown color in image [x]
-* Change build code to use hex instead of bin to make smaller generated files [x]
-* Test the new sprite importing code [x]
-* Inject draw.js to make golf require less dependancies [x]
-* Default to the black and gray pallets [x]
-* Fix color pallet swapping caused by the startup anim (allow the user to set the pallets) [x]
-* Template generation code should create arrays rather than slices [x]
-* Add last 4 color pallets (Black White Red Blue pallet) [x]
-* Add scale width and scale height opts to the text drawing [x]
-* Add startup animation when you start the game [x]
-* Fix the color pallet [x]
-* Add function to load sprite flag data [x]
-* Change the sprite functions from using ints to using floats [x]
-* Change the SprOpts and TextOpts to be Sop and Top to make the API more terse [x]
-* Add a save cart data function (save to a browser cookie) [x]
-* Read cart data function (read from the browsers cookies) [x]
-* Add readme to go examples [x]
-* Create github for golfExamples games [x]
-* Check out Faith and Faith 2 itch.io [x]
-* Better error message when building fails in the golf_toolkit [x]
-* Throw a waning when rebuilding on refresh fails [x]
-* Add in command to modify the config file [x]
-* Fix the gaps that start to form in the map file as you scale up (only a problem with scale w/h) [x]
-* Make the map tool respect SprOpts, or make a separete MapOpts for pallet swaping [x]
-* Make the build tool work with csv map files [x]
-* Make golf_config not a hidden file [x]
-* Use \n chars to seperate golf config files rather than commas. this will make it easier to read and use [x]
-* restructure code.
-Delete bad old code.
-Make the repo nice and clean [x]
-* Add function to load map data (reverse order) [x]
-* Make tools for importings maps. [x]
-  * Import CSV as map [x]
-  * Import image as map [x]
-* restructure init so that starting code is nicer (e.g. js folder, assets folder etc.) [x]
-* oo for the filled in circle is a bad letter sequence.
-Picke a sequence that is less common in regular words [x]
-* Create csv format for the flags (Probably just 1's and 0's) [x]
-* Import sprite flag csv (Should be pretty easy) [x]
-* Create the Golf ToolKit [x]
-* Add about and help commands [x]
-* Add clear and !! command to the go toolkit [x]
-* Fix Filled Circles so the look the same as hollo ones [x]
-* Code automatically recompiles on browsers refresh [x]
-* Start and Stop server with golf_toolkit (nonblocking) [x]
-* Add build and init to golf_toolkit [x]

 ### TODO long term
 ---